Magda von Dolcke: Biography

 In 1873, she received an invitation to perform at the Royal Dramatic Theatre in Stockholm, Sweden, under the condition that she learn Swedish.
-In 1874, Dolcke was cast as the lead in a August Strindberg's production of The Maid of Orleans.
+In 1874, Dolcke was cast as the lead in August Strindberg's production of The Maid of Orleans.
 The board of the Royal Dramatic Theatre was reluctant to allow her to appear, however, she was a favorite of Strindberg's who advocated for her performance.

 On 14 March 1874, her performance of The Maid of Orleans was attended by King Oscar II.
 At this point, she had a relationship with the king, during which the queen, Sofia of Nassau, left for Germany, officially for her health.
 Dolcke spend six years in Sweden, performing at the Royal Dramatic Theatre, touring on stage, and eventually directing her own theatre company.

 Dolcke briefly returned to Denmark in April 1879 to tour, before performing again in Sweden, this time in Gothenburg.
 Shortly thereafter, she married a businessman and factory owner from Copenhagen, and retired from public life.